• Skip to primary navigation

 • Preheat oven to 400 degrees.

-• Placing mushroom upside down, fill the cap of each mushroom with 2 tablespoon of salsa, or enough to cover (amounts vary depending on mushroom size)
+• Placing mushroom upside down, fill the cap of each mushroom with 2 tablespoons of pasta sauce, or enough to cover (amounts vary depending on mushroom size).

-• Sprinkle 1 teaspoon pine nuts over the salsa and top with parmesan.
+• Sprinkle 1 teaspoon of pine nuts over the pasta sauce and then top with parmesan.

-• Place mushrooms on a baking sheet and roast in the oven for 10-14 minutes depending on size.
+• Place mushrooms on a rimmed baking sheet and roast in the oven for 10-14 minutes depending on size, or until tender.

 • Remove from oven and serve immediately!